hoodunit/purescript-payload/README.md

     _ -> pure (Left (Resp.Forward "Not an admin"))
 ```

-and passed in to the server by starting the server with `startGuarded`:
+and guards are passed in to the server as a record when starting the server with `startGuarded`:

 ```purescript
 main = do